maxharlow/pantiler/README.md

 Then set it up:

-    const pantiler = Pantiler(directory, cache, clearCache, alert)
+    const pantiler = Pantiler(directory, cache, clearCache, bounds, alert)

 Where:

 * `directory` Where the tiles will be created, should not already exist.
 * `cache` The name of a directory where files will be cached.
 Optional.
 Default is `.pantiler-cache`.
-* `clearCache` Whether the cache should be removed after running.
+* `clearCache` Remove the cache after completing.
 Optional.
 Default is false.
+* `bounds` A set of coordinates to clip the data with as `minLong,minLat,maxLong,maxLat` (using WGS84).
+Optional.
 * `alert` A function to be called with informational messages as Pantiler runs.
 Optional.
 Default does nothing.

 Then run it: